 A doctorate is the terminal sports medicine degree.
 Many professionals earn this degree to learn about sports medicine best practices and advance into senior management positions.
 Doctoral programs tend to emphasize academic research, which prepares students for sports medicine careers in academia or at government agencies.

 Professionals who already possess terminal degrees in other fields may earn a second doctorate to modify or focus their career paths.
 For instance, surgeons may earn a doctorate in sports medicine to exclusively treat professional athletes.
 These medical specialists often earn higher salaries than physicians without a specialization.
 Full-time students typically earn a doctoral degree in sports medicine in 4-6 years, depending on their graduation requirements.

 What Can You Do With a Doctorate in Sports Medicine?

 - Postsecondary Teacher

 Postsecondary teachers instruct students in college and university classrooms.
 Other job duties may include mentoring students and publishing research.
-They often possess a doctoral degree and extensive experience.
-A doctorate qualifies graduates for tenure-track positions, which convey job security and managerial responsibilities.
+These teachers often possess a doctoral degree and extensive experience.
+A doctorate qualifies graduates for tenure-track positions, which come with job security and managerial responsibilities.